Part 3 · The Unwritten Rule

 Woman, 75

-This produced a paradox: hope in machine neutrality, but barriers to using digital systems directly.
+This created a striking tension: hope in machine neutrality, alongside major barriers to using digital systems directly.

 Identity and discrimination

-Many Kunbi respondents reported little overt discrimination today.
-Some voiced concerns of reverse bias; others were resigned, neither expecting nor demanding benefits.
+Many Kunbi respondents described little overt discrimination today.
+Some raised concerns about reverse bias; others sounded resigned, neither strongly expecting nor demanding benefits.

-Mini reflection: Caste often moved in the background, while corruption and politics felt more immediate.
+Field observation: Caste often appeared in the background of conversation, while corruption and politics felt more immediate in daily experience.

 Citizen suggestions and local knowledge